Child and Family Policy Update

 Budget

 President Biden released his FY 2025 budget recommendations for Congress on March 11, 2024, with a number of increases in his recommendations for child and family service programs that tribal nations utilize.
 In addition, the President’s budget also contains recommended legislative changes to improve access to and operation of federal programs.
 The President’s budget request articulates his priorities in the budget process that Congress undertakes each year.
-Some of the President’s key FY 2025 recommendations include:1
+Some of the President’s key FY 2025 recommendations include.

 Budget Recommendations

-• Increase HHS Promoting Safe and Stable Families (Title IV-B, Subpart 2) mandatory funding $180 million over FY 2024 levels and increased funding for the tribal court improvement program.2
+• Increase HHS Promoting Safe and Stable Families (Title IV-B, Subpart 2) mandatory funding

 Legislative Recommendations